masc-ucsc/livehd/docs/projects.md

 ## Mockturtle (Qian Chen)

 Integrate EPFL mockturtle (https://github.com/lsils/mockturtle) with LGraph.
-The main charactersistics:
+The main characteristics:

 * Use mockturtle to tmap to LUTs
 * Use mockturtle to synthesize (optimize) logic
+* Enable cut-rewrite as an option
+* Enable hierarchy cross optimization
+* Explore cross cuts optimization (flops/arith/...)
+* Re-timing
 * Map to LUTs only gates and non-wide arithmetic.
 E.g: 32bit add is not mapped to LUTS, but a 2-bit add is mapped.
 * List of resources to not map:
     * Large ALUs.
 Large ALUs should have an OpenWare block (hardcoded in FPGAs and advanced adder options in ASIC)